Volunteering at The Rabbit hOle adds joy, connection and purpose!

 Minimum Expectations

-It is expected all Chairman’s Circle members:
+It is expected all ACS Chairman’s Circle Kansas City Area Board members:

 1. Attend and participate in scheduled meetings. (minimum of 3 out of 4 annually)